GokuMohandas/attentional-interfaces/attention/README.md

 ##Interpretability with Attentional Interfaces
 A closer look at the reasoning inside your deep networks.

-TLDR: This post will serve as a gentle introduction to attentional interfaces in deep neural architectures using Tensorflow.
+TLDR: This post will serve as a gentle introduction to attentional and memory-based interfaces in deep neural architectures using Tensorflow.
 Incorporation of attention mechanisms is very simple and can offer transparency/interpretability to our complex models.
-We will also be using preprocessed data, but for optimal inference performance, it is suggested that you retrain the model from scratch using all 25,000 training/test samples.
-But the main focus of this post will be on attention mechanisms and how you can add them to your networks for increased interpretability.
+We will conclude with extensions and caveats of the interfaces.

 ### Set Up:
 #### Setting up environment: